joakibj/julekarenalender/README.md

 #### Default

 ![julekarenalender-default](http://joakibj.github.io/julekarenalender/images/julekarenalender-default.PNG)

+To draw once per day, simply run julekarenalender by double-clicking in Windows or running the jar in `cmd.exe` or a *nix shell:

+    java -jar julekarenalender-2.0.0.jar

 On the left side is a wheel representing each day in december until christmas eve [1..24].
 On the right side is a wheel with each participant.
 Simply grab the participant wheel, swipe it down vertically and release to make it spin.
 The participant wheel will eventually stop and the text will blink red on the winner.